 Structural Integration: A Deeper Dive into Scoliosis and Pain Management

-In my previous blog post, I introduced 3 non-surgical treatment options for scoliosis and adult spinal deformity: Orthopedic Manual Physical Therapy (OMPT), Structural Integration (SI), and Corrective Exercises such as Redcord.
-Today, I am taking a closer look at Structural Integration and how it can be a powerful tool in helping you manage soft tissue pain and tightness associated with scoliosis.
+In my previous blog post, I introduced 3 non-surgical treatment options for scoliosis: Structural Integration (SI), Orthopedic Manual Physical Therapy (OMPT), and Neuromuscular Activation (NEURAC).
+Today, I am taking a closer look specifically at Structural Integration and how it can be a powerful tool in helping you manage soft tissue pain and tightness associated with scoliosis and postural dysfunction.

 Read MORE